Murphy's Romance: Reception

+Critical response

 Reviews were generally favorable.
 Film critic Roger Ebert gave the film 3 stars (out of 4), stating "Much depends on exactly what Emma and Murphy say to each other, and how they say it, and what they don't say.
 The movie gets it all right."
 The film holds a rating of 74% on review-aggregation website Rotten Tomatoes, based on 27 reviews.

 Awards and honors

 Murphy's Romance received Academy Award nominations for Best Actor in a Leading Role (James Garner) and for Best Cinematography (William A. Fraker).
+It also received Golden Globe nominations for Best Actress in a Motion Picture – Musical or Comedy (Sally Field) and Best Actor in a Motion Picture – Musical or Comedy (Garner).